+Finding ways to save on car insurance can be crucial, as car insurance rates are high in many states.
+This is why many car insurance companies offer a variety of discounts for seniors.
 For a number of reasons, car insurance can be more expensive for seniors — even those with a stellar driving record.
-Typically, car insurance companies will offer lower rates for drivers when they’re between 45 to 55 years old, and once a driver turns 75, auto insurance begins to cost more, according to Progressive.
-With car insurance rates already high in many states, finding ways to save can be crucial, which is why many car insurance companies offer a variety of discounts for seniors.
+According to Progressive, car insurance companies usually offer lower rates for drivers between 45 to 55 years old, but once a driver turns 75, auto insurance begins to cost more.

 Age 25: Typically car insurance for teenagers is expensive, given that they don’t have much driving experience and are therefore more likely to get into a car accident.
 When drivers turn 25, their rates drop by 9% on average, according to Progressive.

 Ages 70 to 80: Once drivers hit their mid-70s, car insurance rates typically go up, as this age bracket has an increased risk of being in an accident.
-Older individuals are also more prone to injuries in the event of a car accident, which can lead to expensive medical bills and other expenses.
+Older individuals are also more prone to injuries if a car accident does occur, which can lead to costly medical bills and other expenses.

 80s: Despite having the most driving experience, drivers in this age range are the most likely to have decreased reflexes and reaction times, which drives up their car insurance rates.